 Q. Who sponsors the program?

-A. The Hooked on Fishing-Not on Drugs Program in New Jersey is run by the New Jersey Department of Environmental Protection, Division of Fish and Wildlife.
+A. The Hooked on Fishing-Not on Drugs Program in New Jersey is run by the New Jersey Department Of Environmental Protection, New Jersey Fish and Wildlife.

 Q. Who is the HOFNOD program intended for?

-The HOFNOD program is intended for school-aged children between the ages of 7 to 16, as per the enabling legislation.
-This program is ideal for youth ages 10 to 16.
+The HOFNOD program is intended for school-aged children between the ages of 7 to 21, as per the enabling legislation.
+However, the program is ideal for youth from fourth grade to high school.
 Groups that serve young adults ages 18 to 21 may be eligible to participate on a case-by-case basis.

 Q. What are some first steps to starting a HOFNOD program?